 He has also held treasurer and director/trustee roles in a number of charity & not-for-profit organisations, most recently including the Bailiwick of Guernsey Scout Association and the Guernsey Velo Club LBG.

 Ian Le Moigne - Managing Director

 Ian works for Condor Ferries, handling the public relations and communications and for Liquid PR, working with a number of local, pan-island and international clients.

-His background is in marketing and public relations, having qualified to post graduate level and spent the past 30 years in these disciplines locally, the UK, Far East and in France.
+His background is in marketing and PR, having qualified to post graduate level and spent the past 30 years in these disciplines locally, in the UK, Far East and in France.